ampatspell/ember-cli-zuglet/docs/index/how.md

 import { inject as service } from '@ember/service';
 import { route } from 'zuglet/decorators';

+// this "activates" model while this route is active
+// activated documents and queries automatically subscribe to onSnapshot observers
+// model trees are built by using @activate, @model, @models decorators
 @route()
 export default class MessagesRoute extends Route {